-To mark this week’s Premier League meeting between Manchester City and Everton (17th February 2021) here are a few historical facts, memories and video highlights of games between the clubs.
+To mark today’s (20th March 2021) FA Cup meeting between Manchester City and Everton here are a few historical facts, memories and video highlights of games between the clubs.

 The December 1989 meeting between the two sides was memorable because of events off the field rather than on it.
 The match ended goalless but the attention the game received from the national media was incredible, and it was all because 20th placed City had appointed the former Evertonian Howard Kendall as manager.